 - Find balance in your life.
 You may find that one part of your life, such as your job or young children, are taking up almost all of your time and energy.
 Try making a decision to focus some of your energy on other parts of your life, like family, friends or hobbies to spread the weight of pressures in your life.

 - Get enough sleep.
-Stress can often make it difficult to sleep, and can cause sleep problems.
+Stress can often make it difficult to sleep and can cause sleep problems.
 Getting enough sleep can help you to deal with difficult situations.

 - Be active.
 Being physically active is important for both our physical and mental health.
 Even a regular walk outside may help you to feel less stressed.

 - Eat healthily.
-When you’re stressed, it can be tempting to skip meals or eat too much of the wrong kinds of food.
+When you’re stressed, it can be tempting to skip meals or eat too many of the wrong kinds of food.
 What you eat, and when, can make a big difference to how well you feel.

 Give yourself a break:

 - Reward yourself for achievements – even small things like finishing a piece of work or making a decision.
-You could take a walk, read a book, treat yourself to food you enjoy, or simply tell yourself “well done”.
+You could take a walk, read a book, treat yourself to the food you enjoy, or simply tell yourself “well done”.

 - Get a change of scenery.
-You might want to go outside, go to a friend’s house or go to a café for a break – even if it’s just for a short time.
+You might want to go outside, go to a friend’s house, or go to a café for a break-even if it’s just for a short time.

 - Take a break or holiday.
 Time away from your normal routine can help you relax and feel refreshed.
 Even spending a day in a different place can help you feel more able to face stress.

 - Resolve conflicts, if you can.
-Although this can sometimes be hard, speaking to a manager, colleague or family member about problems in your relationship with them can help you find ways to move forward.
+Although this can sometimes be hard, speaking to a manager, colleague, or family member about problems in your relationship with them can help you find ways to move forward.